KewbitXMR/haveno-app/README.md

 ## Open Source Plans

 The project will be open-sourced once it reaches sufficient maturity and demonstrates practical value on the mainnet.
 This will depend on community response and approval.
-If there is significant interest, the project will be made open-source.
+If there is significant interest, the project will be made open-source contigent to community bounty alignments being made on [Official Monero Bounties](https://bounties.monero.social)